-The iconic monument of Bucharest erected to celebrate the country’s victory in the First World War and a symbol of the country’s unity.
+The iconic monument of Bucharest was erected to celebrate the country’s victory in the First World War and as a symbol of the country’s unity.
 It represents one of the reasons why Bucharest was called the “little Paris” between the two World Wars.

 Why you should add it to your travel list?
 Find out here.

 This is considered to be the place where the anti-communist revolution started in December 1989 while the former dictator was giving his last speech from the balcony of the building hosting the Central Committee of the Romanian Communist Party.